 Buddhism is one of the main beliefs in Japan, together with Shinto.
 The religion, which originated in India, was introduced to Japan from Korea by Buddhist monks in the 6th century.
 Although initially there were a few conflicts with Japan’s native religion, Shintoism, the two beliefs were soon able to co-exist peacefully and complement each other.
 This blending together of the two religions was called Shinbutsu-shugo and also the reason why sometimes, you will see buddhist buildings near shrines and vice versa.
-Nowadays, Japan has the world’s third largest Buddhist population and subsequently, traces of Buddishm can be seen everywhere throughout the country.
+Nowadays, Japan has the world’s third largest Buddhist population and subsequently, traces of Buddhism can be seen everywhere throughout the country.
 In this article, we provide an overview of Buddhist temples in Japan and their characteristics, next we will introduce some of the most famous Buddhist temples in the country.

 Overview of Buddhism

 Buddhism was introduced to Japan in the 6th century from Korea by Buddhist monks.
 Since then several Buddhist sects were introduced to Japan such as Tendai sect, Shingon sect, Jodo sect, Zen sect and Nichiren sect.
 Although initially there were some conflicts with Japan’s indigenous religion, Shinto, the two religions were soon able to co-exist and complement each other.
 At this time, Buddhist erections like a pagoda were built on shrine grounds and Shinto shrines near Buddhist temples.
-During the Meiji Period (1868-1912) however, the Japanese government favored Shinto as the state religion and tried to separate Shinto and Buddhism again, resulting in the destruction of many Buddhist buildings and buddhist artifacts.
+During the Meiji Period (1868-1912) however, the Japanese government favored Shinto as the state religion and tried to separate Shinto and Buddhism again, resulting in the destruction of many Buddhist buildings and Buddhist artifacts.

-Features of Buddhist temples in Japan
+Features of Buddhist Temples in Japan

 When you visit a Buddhist temple or “tera” in Japan, you will find a pagoda located within the temple complex.
 Some pagodas are made from wood, but some are carved out of stone.
 Wooden pagodas are large buildings with either two, three or five stories.
 Stone pagodas are generally much smaller, usually well below 3 meters.
 The pagoda’s symbolic meaning, function and role have changed over time and are seen as a separate accessory structure.
 Pagodas are an important component of Japanese Buddhist temple compounds, however, you can sometimes find them in Shinto shrines as well.